MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// running on the system, then this will be false.) pub running: bool,

-    /// The names/identifiers of the devices that are available in this backend.
+    /// The devices that are available in this backend.
     ///
     /// Please note that these are not necessarily each physical device in the
     /// system.
 For example, in backends like Jack and CoreAudio, the whole system
-    /// acts like a single "duplex device" which is the audio server. pub devices: Vec<DeviceID>,
+    /// acts like a single "duplex device" which is the audio server itself. pub devices: Vec<AudioDeviceInfo>,

-    /// The preferred/best default device for this backend.
+    /// The index of the preferred/best default device for this backend.
     ///
-    /// This will be `None` if the preferred device is not known at this time. pub preferred_device: Option<DeviceID>,
+    /// This will be `None` if the preferred device is not known at this time. pub default_device: Option<usize>,
 }

 #[derive(Debug, Clone, PartialEq)]